universal-ctags/ctags/docs/man/readtags.1.rst

 In a sorter expression, ``$`` and ``&`` are used to access the fields in the two tag entries, and let's call them $-entry and &-entry.
 The sorter expression should have a value of -1, 0 or 1.
-The value -1 means the $-entry should sort before the &-entry, 1 means the contrary, and 0 makes their order in the output uncertain.
+The value -1 means the $-entry should be put above the &-entry, 1 means the contrary, and 0 makes their order in the output uncertain.

 The core operator of sorting is ``<>``.
 It's used to compare two strings or two